Archive for January, 2006

 Network News

+My friend Salim Ismail has written a good post about the evolution of the Internet (in fact, it’s called “Evolution of the Internet”) over at his excellently titled blog, You’ve Got Ismail!
+In it he talks about the three kinds of uses to which the Internet has been put.
 The first was messaging, which just involves transmitting a packet of data from one place to another.
-This was the underpinning of the first big-time Internet application: e-mail, which got rolling in the 1980’s.
-The second was request-response, which is what HTTP is all about, and which made possible the explosive growth of the World Wide Web in the 1990’s.
-The third, which is just getting underway, is publish-subscribe, in which content on the Internet, which up until now has had to be actively fetched by the user, is able to announce itself to all interested parties.
+This was the underpinning of the first big-time Internet application: email, which got rolling in the 1980’s.
+The second was request-response which is what HTTP is all about, and which made possible the explosive growth of the World Wide Web in the 1990’s.
+The third, which is just getting underway, is publish-subscribe, in which information on the Internet, which so far has had to be actively fetched by the user, now will tell interested parties about itself.

 Salim gives a clear and cogent account of it all.
 He has also added a post today, I see, in which he explains the important distinction between prospective and retrospective search.

-Do take a look; what he is describing is the Next Big Thing.
+Do take a look, what he is describing is the Next Big Thing.

 Dust

 Yesterday we had a visit from my mother-in-law, Lily Phillips.
-She has had quite a remarkable life - she grew up in Vienna in an educated family of Jewish heritage, and was separated from her parents just before the beginning of World War II.
-Although she was technically too old - she was already in her late teens - a place was found for her on the Kindertransport, and she was evacuated to England, where she worked, utterly displaced and alone, as a servant in a succession of strangers’ homes.
-After the war she made her way to New York City, where she was reunited with her parents, who had managed to escape the ovens as well, and where, as a talented artist, she found work as a comic-book illustrator - an extremely unusual occupation for a woman at the time.
-She was nearly the only one.
+She has had quite a remarkable life – she grew up in Vienna in an educated family of Jewish heritage, and was separated from her parents just before the beginning of World War II.
+Although she was technically too old – she was already in her late teens – a place was found for her on the Kindertransport, and she was evacuated to England, where she worked, utterly displaced and alone, as a servant in a succession of strangers’ homes.
+After the war she made her way to New York City, where she was reunited with her parents, who had managed to escape the ovens as well, and where, as a talented artist, she found work as a comic-book illustrator – an extremely unusual occupation for a woman at the time.
+She may have been the only one.
+Lily is very intelligent and well-read, and has kept her mind active in her later years by taking courses in philosophy and literature at Hunter College.
+Widowed since 1982, she lives alone on East 72nd Street.
+Her late husband Randolph, himself an extraordinary man, was actually the first chairman of the Committee to Impeach Nixon, argued before the Supreme Court despite not being a member of the bar, and was the defendant in a landmark conscientious-objector case during WWII that set the precedent that objectors may refuse combat service on purely ethical, rather than religious grounds.

 Endpaper

-Gus makes a good point.
-There are few technologies - and the printed word is, of course, a technological artifact - that have survived so long essentially unchanged.
+I’m fond of books.
+I tend to accumulate them, and at this point have between one and two thousand of them on shelves, in piles on the floor, and scattered about.
+But I do have to admit that they are bulky and old-fashioned.
+In a conversation yesterday with PubSub CEO Gus Spathis, he referred to an attachment to physical books as “quaint nostalgia”.
+There are few technologies – and let’s acknowledge that the printed word is a technological artifact – that have survived so long essentially unchanged.
 Books are large, they are heavy, and they are made at considerable cost from wood and cotton and soot.
 The information represented by a book is, by Information Age standards, completely sessile, and the hard drive of my laptop, which is smaller than almost any book, could easily hold the contents of even the most avid collector’s personal library.

 Caught in the Web